RyanRHall/CryptoShips/README.md

 # CryptoShips

 Have you ever thought to yourself, "man, I wish more people would learn to \_\_\_\_\_\_\_\_\_\_."
 Maybe you think the world needs more [diplomats], [data scientists], or [blockchain engineers].
 CryptoShips is an ongoing project that enables users to sponsor and receive scholarships to Massive Open Online Courses (MOOCs) using cryptocurrencies!
-With CryptoShips, you can incentivize the next generation of students by sponsoring courses you want more people to take.
+With CryptoShips, you can incentivize the next generation of students by sponsoring the courses you want more people to take.

 ### Tools used
   * [Truffle]